 He snuffed down at his hands and lifted them for her to see. "'Tis... an uncoordinated mess of a cloned body that's been locked in stasis for... how many eras?
 If I could own the world, don't you think I would have already done it by now?"

 She shook her head.
 "You are not Xande."

 "You may have done some cruel and crazy things in the name of ‘saving' the Allagans, but you sought out a leader.
 You didn't take the control for yourself," Noah observed.
 "Even though, by all means, you could have."

 He crossed his arms and looked up at the ceiling, changing his approach.
 "If you captured me thinking I can help you fix your situation, you're wrong."

 "My research... my lab... my power... everything... is locked in Syrcus Tower.
 I tried to get in.
 Trust me.
 It didn't work."
 Amon grumbled and glanced at her.
 "Because someone made it so only the royal bloodlines could unseal that front gate."

 Noah flashed him a cheerful grin.
 She thought it was funny.

 Amon looked at his hands again, speaking uncharacteristically somber. "'Tisn't as if I've got it in me to do what I used to do.
 Whatever I had back then, I've lost it.
 I've lost my nerve."

 Noah's face softened.
-"Or maybe, the experience of death has cleared your mind and taught you the value of life."
+"Or maybe, this experience has cleared your mind and taught you something new."

 "Sentimental nonsense," he rejected, balling his fists.
 "What good is a scientist who doesn't have the gumption to take a few losses?"